Join or Sign In

 Taylor Bloom, Kat Cunning, Tommy O'Brien, Hope Davis, and Peter Krause, Line of Fire

-Most everything else stays the same; NBA games will continue on Tuesdays, the One Chicago shows stay put on Wednesdays, both long-running Law & Order shows stick to Thursdays, the odd pairing of comedy (Happy's Place, new sitcom Newlyweds) and Dateline NBC continues on Friday, college football stays on Saturdays, and the NFL isn't going anywhere on Sundays as long as NBC can afford it.
+Most everything else stays the same; NBA games will continue on Tuesdays, the One Chicago shows stay put on Wednesdays, both long-running Law & Order shows stick to Thursdays, the odd pairing of comedy (Happy's Place, new sitcom Newlyweds) and Dateline NBC continues on Fridays, college football stays on Saturdays, and the NFL isn't going anywhere on Sundays as long as NBC can afford it.

 Chicago Med, Chicago Fire, Chicago P.D., The Fall and Rise of Reggie Dinkins, Happy's Place, Law & Order, Law & Order: SVU, Saturday Night Live, St. Denis Medical, The Voice